 The caffeine in coffee helps you to stay focused and gives you an instant boost of energy.
 So much so, that if you drink it too much and too late in the day, it will keep you from sleeping.

 12. Green tea

 Most green tea enthusiasts drink it because of the high amount of antioxidants in it.
-Antioxidants are healthy for the aging body, and for the brain as well.
-Usually green tea has less caffeine than coffee, but it can still keep you awake if your sleep is not too well.
+Antioxidants are healthy for the ageing body, and for the brain as well.
+Usually, green tea has less caffeine than coffee, but it can still keep you awake if your sleep is not too well.

 All nuts have great health benefits.
 I wrote extensively about them in this article.
 Almonds are consumed best with the brown shell and are delicious at the end of the day.

 At times food drops out of sight and then – all of a sudden it seems – are back in everyone’s attention.
 I had never heard of goji berries, quinoa, or chia seed a couple of years ago and now I eat them regularly.
 Goji berries are considered one of the superfoods.

 The main reason for me to eat chia seeds is the amount of omega-3 they contain.
 When your cholesterol levels should be watched, like mine, omega-3 is healthy because of the fatty acids it has.